MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 ---
 title: What's new in DevTools (Microsoft Edge 105)
-description: "Focus Mode: Improved location controls for DevTools, Activity Bar, and Quick View.
-Improved reliability in Issues tool.
+description: "Focus Mode: Improved location controls for DevTools, Activity Bar, Quick View, and Improved reliability in Issues tool.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual